justintaekim/HEX-FA23/src/workshops/ui-ux-career-tips.md

   - img: /static/img/20180309-img_7629.jpg
     name: Elva Chen
 ---
 Learn how to prepare for a career in UI/UX Design!
 Elva will be providing tips and examples on how to build a successful design portfolio and resume to attract recruiters in the design industry.
-You will learn about all kinds of different design interviews and how to nail them to get your internships!
+You will learn about all kinds of design interviews and how to nail them to get your internships!

 * Prior knowledge recommended.